tahiri-lab/aPhyloGeo/README.md

 ![](./img/Fig_1.png)

 Figure 1: The workflow of the algorithm.
 The operations within this workflow include several blocks.
-The blocks are highlighted by three different colors.
+The blocks are highlighted with three different colors.
 - **The first block** (the light blue color) is responsible for creating the trees based on the climate data - performs the function of input parameter validation (see YAML file).
 - **The second block** (the light green color) is responsible for creating the trees based on the genetic data - performs the function of input parameter validation (see YAML file).
-- **The third block** (the light pink color) allows the comparaison between the phylogenetic trees (i.e., with genetic data) and the climatic trees - denoted phylogeography step using Least Square distance (see Equation below).
+- **The third block** (the light pink color) allows the comparison between the phylogenetic trees (i.e., with genetic data) and the climatic trees - denoted phylogeography step using Least Square distance (see Equation below).

 $$LS(T_1, T_2) = \sum_{i=1}^{n-1} \sum_{j=i}^{n} \lvert \delta(i,j) - \xi(i,j) \rvert$$